semihdesticioglu/semihdesticioglu/index.md

 ### Amazon & MediaMarkt Smartphone Prices Web Scraping Project

 This project aims to get smartphone and other devices' current prices from Amazon and MediaMarkt websites by web scraping.
-Selenium, BeatifulSoup and Request libaries are used for scraping.
+Selenium, BeatifulSoup, and Request libraries are used for scraping.
-Scraping algorithm collects product models, brands, old and new prices from Amazon & MediaMarkt websites and build Pandas dataframes with these collections.
+The scraping algorithm collects product models, brands, and old and new prices from Amazon & MediaMarkt websites and builds Pandas dataframes with these collections.

 I was nominated to CXO prize with this RPA tool.
 It is used for monitoring the competitor prices in Turkcell.
 Tool was sending daily auto-emails with scraped price lists.